maryash/maryash.github.io/135/labs/lab_09.md

 Coordinates after 10 seconds: 65 6 107.7
 ```

-## Task F. Making your own struct `Particle`
+## Task F. Making your own class `Particle`
 ![](https://i.imgur.com/Jb6FVCj.jpg){: .centered}

 Write a new program `particle.cpp` (you may copy anything you want from `3d-space.cpp` if need be).

-The program should declare a new `struct Particle`, which
+The program should declare a new `class Particle`, which
 - stores **position** and **velocity** of the particle, and
 - provides the following programming interface: